 Take a Supplement

 Taking a vitamin supplement that is formulated to promote hair growth can help, and even multivitamins can give your hair a boost, says Dr. Zeichner.
-He recommends hair supplements including Viviscal Extra Strength to nourish thinning follicles and reduce, or even stop, the shedding.
+He recommends hair supplements including Viviscal Hair Growth Supplements to nourish thinning follicles and reduce, or even stop, the shedding.
 Take two pills of Viviscal supplement per day and be patient, because it can take three to six months to see hair growth results.
 But the beauty of hair supplements is that they boost hair growth from within, in line with your natural hair growth cycle.
 So when you stop taking them, your hair growth will not immediately reverse.

 It may take months for you to regrow your hair.
 In the meantime, you can reduce the appearance of hair loss by going to the hair salon.
 A good haircut and a few easy styling tricks can help you fake fullness.
 “Long or short layers can make a world of difference,” says Dr. Fusco.
 “Change your part frequently to give hair a lift, and use volumizers and dry shampoos for a boost.”